AutoPas/AutoPas/docs/userdoc/Building.md

 ### Enabling Kokkos Support
 AutoPas provides Kokkos-based GPU support for selected containers and traversals.
-At the moment, no container is merged into the master yet.

 The Kokkos support can be enabled via the CMake option:
 ```bash